psmops/fdigest2/README.md

 When digest2 runs, it reads observations either from a file or from stdin.

-It also reads from two other required data files and an optional configuration file.
-Digest2.obscodes and digest2.model are built with make and are initially present in the directory where you ran make.
-By default, the program looks for them in the current directory.
+It also reads from a solar system model file, an MPC observatory code file, and optionally a configuration file.

-You can maintain these three files in their default location or you can relocate them and specify their locations with command line options.
+Digest2 looks for these files with their default names in the current directory unless you specify command line options.
+The following options allow you to specify these individually.

 	File               Command line option
 	digest2.obscodes   -o